alisw/MachineLearningHEP/machine_learning_hep/optimisation/README.md

 ## How to use it

-PREREQUISITES: before running the bayesian optimisation routine please repeat the installation of the required package by running the usual command (see below).
+PREREQUISITES: before running the bayesian optimisation routine please repeat the installation of the required package by running the usual command (see below or check https://github.com/ginnocen/MachineLearningHEP/wiki/Installation).
 By doing this you will make sure that the package hyperopt, used for the optimisation, is included in your virtual environment
 ```python
 pip3 install -e .
 ```